 Lines 2 through 3c.
 Enter the account holder’s or payee’s address, including country and postal code, on lines 2 through 3c, as follows.
 If a residence address cannot be reported as required, report the address used for account or payee mailings by the FFI or withholding agent.

-If you are reporting an account held by, or a payment made to, a specified U.S. person, enter the account holder’s or payee‘s residence address recorded by the FFI.

-If you are reporting an account held by, or a payment made to, a passive NFFE with substantial U.S. owners, enter the residence address for each substantial U.S. owner.
-If a passive NFFE has more than one substantial U.S. owner, report each substantial U.S. owner on a separate Form 8966.

-If you are reporting an account held by, or payment made to, an ODFFI, enter the residence address of each individual specified U.S. person identified in §1.1471-3(d)(6)(iv)(A)(1) or (2).
-If more than one individual specified U.S. person is identified with respect to an OD FFI, file additional Forms 8966 to report each such individual specified U.S. person.

 Line 3c.
 If you are reporting an address in the United States, enter only the 9 digit zip code (zip + 4) for that address.